 Sam Hunt certainly ascribes to the classic mantra, "write what you know."
 And in his case, what he knew was his relationship with his girlfriend, now wife, Hannah Lee Fowler — the ups and downs and everything in between.

 So he wrote about it, and what resulted was Montevallo (named for her hometown) and soon after, his explosive success.
 Hunt wears his heart on his sleeve and isn’t one for subtlety, so oftentimes his songs are upfront and easy for fans to parse when it comes to subject matter.
-Now that he and Hannah are happily married, we thought we’d revisit some of the times Hunt explored their relationship in his lyrics … and it got real.
+Now that he and Hannah are happily married — they wed on April 15, 2017 — we thought we’d revisit some of the times Hunt explored their relationship in his lyrics … and it got real.

 Though Keith Urban actually made this song a hit, Hunt's delivery is undeniably honest.
 The sweet sentiment juxtaposed with the slightly rebellious situation he lays out creates a romantic song any girl would love to be written about them.
 It’s a recounting of a small run-in with the law, about which Hunt is not concerned.
 He’s only concerned with the girl in the backseat with him.
 The clever lyrics are an ode to her free spirit and fun-loving personality — alongside, of course, her beauty.
 "Cop Car" is a lovely tribute rooted in the small town aesthetic Hunt so easily accesses.

-Sam Hunt is no gentleman in “Body Like a Back Road.”
-“The way she fit in them blue jeans, she don’t need no belt / But I can turn them inside out, I don’t need no help,” Hunt sings unapologetically.
-Hannah’s curves slow down time, and the star wants everyone to know it, releasing this song as a single from a yet-to-be-announced album to follow up Montevallo.
+Sam Hunt is no gentleman in "Body Like a Back Road."
+"The way she fit in them blue jeans, she don't need no belt / But I can turn them inside out, I don't need no help," Hunt sings unapologetically.
+Hannah's curves slow down time, and the star wants everyone to know it, releasing this song as a single in advance of his second album, Southside.

 "Break Up in a Small Town"